PrinceCuet77/Hyperledger-Fabric/docs/source/test_network.md

   the crypto material and MSP folders for all three organizations in the `organizations` folder.

-- The script uses configtxgen tool to create the system channel genesis block.
-  Configtxgen consumes the `TwoOrgsOrdererGenesis`  channel profile in the `configtx/configtx.yaml` file to create the genesis block.
-The block is stored in the `system-genesis-block` folder.

-- Once the organization crypto material and the system channel genesis block have been generated, the `network.sh` can bring up the nodes of the netwowrk.
+- Once the organization crypto material has been generated, the `network.sh` can bring up the nodes of the network.
 The script uses the ``docker-compose-test-net.yaml`` file in the `docker` folder to create the peer and orderer nodes.
 The `docker` folder also contains the ``docker-compose-e2e.yaml`` file that brings up the nodes of the network